BrianLesko/http-and-hls/readme.md

 # HLS stream from http stream

-Stream a camera and its sliding window history via HLS, optimized for <10 seconds latency.
+Stream a camera and its sliding window history.
+This method has around 10 seconds of latency

-Change how much footage youd like to save.
-Change the size of video chunks used.

 &nbsp;